asyncapi/community/README.md

 ## Meetings

-We meet every other Tuesday at 6:00 PM CET.
+We host and record community interest meetings bi-weekly on Tuesdays.
+Meetings rotate from 4:00pm UTC one Tuesday and then 8:00am UTC the next Tuesday.
+Rotating the time of our bi-community meetings allows us to meet with community members from APAC, Europe and Americas.

 Check out our [calendar](https://calendar.google.com/calendar?cid=dGJyYmZxNGRlNWJjbmd0OG9rdmV2NGxzdGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) to see when we're meeting next or join [this](https://groups.google.com/forum/#!forum/asyncapi-users) mailing list go get an invite to the next meeting.

 Join from your favorite device: https://zoom.us/j/165106914